numbbo/coco-doc/docs/bbob-largescale/functions/source/index.rst

         problem = transform_vars_blockrotation(problem, B, n, s, n_b);
         problem = transform_vars_permutation(problem, P1, n);

 ..
-Wassim: the output of the above is not correct, the sentence is displayed inside the code-block
+Wassim: the output of the above is not correct, the sentence is displayed inside the code-block.
+And the phrasing in kinda weird

 Here, :math:`n` is again the problem dimension, :math:`s` the size of the blocks in :math:`B`, :math:`n_b:` the number of blocks, :math:`n_s:` the number of swaps, and :math:`r_s:` the swap range as presented previously.